ENG122 Public Speaking Information Literacy 2017 (1 Hour)

 Use graphics: According to a study published in the prestigious and well-recognized New England Journal of Medicine:

 Current examples of your topic can often be found using Google News.
 These examples often bring home the “real life” aspects of your topic, and drive the point home in a personal way to your audience.

 In addition, there are a number of resources to which the Bloomfield College Library subscribes that can be useful.
-Most important is the Pointsof View Reference Center.
-This academic level resource will provide you with the “pros and cons” about your topic.
+These include Academic Search and ProQuest.
+These academic level resources will provide you with the “pros and cons” about your topic.
 Another excellent source of information is ProCon.org.

 Evaluating what you find

 When you are gathering your information and deciding what you will use in your persuasive speech, it is important that you evaluate the quality of what you find.
 While you may want to persuade your audience, you want to do so by informing and not misinforming.
-Cornell University has published a terrific site devoted to critically analyzing information sources, available by click here.
+North Carolina State University has published a terrific libguide devoted to critically analyzing information sources, available by click here.

 Citing your sources

 Finally, whether you use PowerPoint slides, statistics, opinions or quotes, it is necessary and essential to quote your sources!
 Click here for a PDF sheet for citing sources for a speech.